lindliu/GS-SINDy/README.md

-# GS-SINDy: Sparse Identification of Nonlinear Dynamical Systems
+# GS-SINDy: Implementation and Data Generator